Jim McCrea P.Geo has reviewed and approves the information for the Austruck-Bonanza Property.

 113.70 g/t Au over 0.87m

-Two small open pits on the Bonaparte property were excavated in 1994, yielding a 3,700 tonne bulk sample grading approximately 26.5 grams gold per tonne.
+Two small open pits (Discovery Zone) on the Bonaparte property were excavated in 1994, yielding a 3,700 tonne bulk sample grading approximately 26.5 grams gold per tonne.
 Several high grade intersections were encountered in diamond drilling beneath the present bottom of the pit.
 Another small bulk sample of 364 tonnes was run in 2010 with an average grade of 16.28 grams gold per tonne.
 The rock was smelted down and the gold recoverd was sold to help pay for the program.

 The Austruck-Bonanza Property is underlain by Devonian to Triassic Harper Ranch formation comprised of fine grade sedimentary rocks including mudstone and shale, and includes basaltic volcanics.